vrbanc-k/tfid-search-engine/README.md

-# tfid-search-engine
+# tfidf-search-engine
-A search engine based on TF-ID measure implemented in Python
+A search engine based on TF-IDF measure implemented in Python